Fujifilm X-E3 versus Panasonic GX8

 Both the X-E3 and the GX8 are current models that good online retailers will have in stock.
 You can check the latest prices, for example, at amazon.
 The GX8 replaced the earlier Panasonic GX7, while the X-E3 followed on from the Fujifilm X-E2S.

 So what is the bottom line?
 Is there a clear favorite between the Fujifilm X-E3 and the Fujifilm X-E3?
-The listing below highlights the relative strengths of the two models.
+Below is a summary of the relative strengths of each of the two contestants.

 - More detail: Offers more megapixels (24 vs 20.2MP) with a 11% higher linear resolution.